rapila/plugin-newsletter/Readme.md

 The Newsletter-Plugin was designed with the following goals in mind:

-* Easy integration in a Rapila CMS environmen
+* Easy integration in a Rapila CMS environment
-* All the important features of a newsletter system but be as lean as possible
+* All the important features of a newsletter system but as lean as possible
 * Work seamlessly with other Raplia plugins like [Journal (Blog)](https://github.com/rapila/plugin-journal/wiki/).

 ## Diving in